zijianqin/whiptail_zijian_watermark_demo/README.md

 #### Option2, packet drop:
 Run test_drop.sh.
 This uses `xdp_tcp_msq_seq_damage.c`, so we should observe packet drops.
 After the TCP server is started, please start your client process.

+### TCP Packet format:
+The first 8 bytes of the packet payload is reserved for sequence number.
+The xdp program will those bytes.